Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions

 For $t>0$, $c_i\rightarrow\tilde{c}_{i+1}$ and $\tilde{c_i}\rightarrow c_i$ under $T_t$ gives

 For $t<0$, $c_i\rightarrow -\tilde{c}_{i+1}$ and $\tilde{c_i}\rightarrow c_i$ giving

 We have suppressed the coordinate change associated with the translation.

 Notice that in all cases we have $T^2_r$ and $T_t^4$ acting as the identity on bosonic fields.
 However, $T_r$ and $T_t$ do not commute when acting on $\Phi$, which seems to contradict the fact that the symmetry group is $\mathbb{Z}_2^\T\times\Z_4$.
 The reason for the inconsistency is because $\phi, \theta, \tilde{\phi}$ and $\tilde{\theta}$ are not local fields.
-As we will see below, when acting on local degrees of freedom $T_t$ and $T_r$ do form the right group structure faithfully.
+As we will see below, when acting on local degrees of freedom $T_t$ and $T_r$ do represent the group faithfully.

-\subsection{K Matrix formulation}
+\subsection{K matrix formulation}

 We have derived a low-energy theory from the lattice model.
-Here we discuss an alternative formulation using K matrix~\cite{wen1992edgerev, LevinPRB2012, cano2014, lu2012}, which has the advantage that only physical degrees of freedom (allowing chiral ones) appear.
+Here we discuss an alternative formulation using K matrix~\cite{wen1992edgerev, HaldanePRL1995, levin2009, NeupertPRB2011, LevinPRB2012, cano2014}, which has the advantage that only physical degrees of freedom (allowing chiral ones) appear.
 First we give a brief overview of K matrix theory.
-A general chiral Luttinger liquid is described by the following Lagrangian:
+A general (chiral or non-chiral) Luttinger liquid is described by the following Lagrangian:

 Here $K$ is a symmetric integer matrix, which determines the commutation relations between fields: $[\phi_I(y), \partial_x\phi_J(x)]=2\pi i(K^{-1})_{IJ}\delta(y-x)$.
 Since we are considering an edge of a short-range entangled bulk without fractionalized excitations, we require $\det K=\pm 1$.
 For such unimodular K matrices, all excitations $e^{i\phi_i}$ are physical.
 The non-universal $V$ matrix determines velocities of bosonic modes as well as scaling dimensions of operators.